pcorey/pcorey.github.io/_posts/2016-02-01-sending-emails-through-hidden-methods.markdown

 <img src="https://s3-us-west-1.amazonaws.com/www.1pxsolidtomato.com/methodHandlers.png" style="max-width: 100%">

-When no methods appear in the `Meteor.connection._methodHandlers`{:.language-javascript} object, it means that the developer either didn't write any Meteor methods, or they wrote their methods in a server-only location which prevents them from being shipped and made accessible to the client.
+When no methods appear in the `Meteor.connection._methodHandlers`{:.language-javascript} object, it means that the developer either didn't write any Meteor methods, or they wrote their methods in a server-only location which prevents them from being shipped and made visible to the client.

 ## Finding Hidden Methods